Querylight TS Demo

 • Aggregations and significant terms

-• Vector-based similarity search
+• Dense vector similarity search

 • Geo indexing and querying